Sapium59/upstream/README.md

 # upstream
-**This repo acts as an upstream for a developer (myself) to exercise repository usage and management in git.**
+**This repo acts as an upstream for exercising repository usage and management by command line.**

 Management actions include:
 * Configure environment as origin repo,